lincc-frameworks/python-project-template/docs/source/new_project.rst

        code (``src/{{package_name}}``).
 The package name must start with a lowercase letter, followed by one or more of the following (a-z, 0-9, _).
    * - *What github organization will your project live under?*
-     - This will either be a gihub organization, or your github username, if you're working outside of an organization.
+     - This will either be a github organization, or your github username, if you're working outside of an organization.
 This is used to construct URLs to your project, like ``https://github.com/{{project_organization}}/{{project_name}}``
    * - *What is the name of the code author?*